Note to IFU's project portfolio – definitions

 In addition, disbursement figures can be different from the figures for IFU’s contracted participation due to changes in the exchange rate for the currency in question, or if the stated participation includes amounts originating from conversions.

-Expected total investment is the expected total investment in the project company in DKK as foreseen at the most recent appraisal stage (the original appraisal stage or a later appraisal stage, if additional financing has been provided by IFU, and the figure for the expected total investment has risen).
-The figure for expected total investment is not directly comparable to the figures for IFU’s contracted participation.
-This is primarily because IFU’s contracted participation may include amounts originating from conversions, overrun commitments on share capital, and/or contracted participations that are guaranteed by IFU’s partners, which are typically not included in the figure for expected total investment.
+Expected total investment is the expected total investment provided by IFU and all other investors and lenders in the project company in DKK as foreseen at the most recent appraisal stage (the original appraisal stage or a later appraisal stage, if additional financing has been provided by IFU, and the figure for the expected total investment has risen).
+The figure for expected total investment typically excludes overrun commitments and amounts originating from conversions and is therefore not fully comparable to the figure for IFU’s contracted participation in cases where such financing has been provided by IFU (see definition of IFU’s contacted participation above).

 Actual direct employment shown for the active projects is the actual total number of persons employed directly in the project companies, including subsidiaries, as reported to IFU by the project company.
+For investments in projects where employment is registered at a secondary level – for example in a fund’s portfolio company – the figure for actual direct employment figure reflects the actual total number of persons employed directly in the companies at the secondary level.
 Figures are collected once a year and are typically from the year corresponding to the project portfolio.
 In case some of the company’s activities are run by an external contractor, the persons employed by the external contractor are included.
 There may be figures for actual employment, even if IFU has not made any disbursements to the project.
 This will typically be the case when IFU’s participation takes place in the form of a guarantee, or in cases where the project company has not yet requested disbursement or IFU’s participation is cancelled before any disbursement has been made.
 Even if no disbursements are made, IFU will have contributed with advisory and financial services.
 No adjustments have been made for seasonal variation in the number of employees or for part-time employees.
 No figures for actual employment are shown for projects established in the most recent calendar year.
 The aggregated figures for actual employment for active projects are typically lower than the figures for expected (full capacity) employment, because a number of the projects are under implementation.
 From 2005 and onwards, actual direct employment shown for exited projects is the last recorded figure before IFU exited the project company, thus showing the employment level reached during IFU’s engagement.